 Harry had never known Ron to be so verbose, at least not on paper.
 He looked down at the 'candy' he still held with renewed apprehension and dropped it into the box with Hermione's chocolates before reaching for another letter.
 Before he could find one under the mess of wrapping paper and empty envelopes, however, there was a knock on his door, followed by muffled grumbling.

 Harry didn't reply and hoped the Dursleys would just give up and go away.
-But after another sharp knock, the door opened without Harry's consent, revealing one of the most hideous sights Harry had ever been privy to.
+But after another sharp knock, the door opened without Harry's permission, revealing one of the most hideous sights to which Harry had ever been privy.
 As he stared back at the Dursleys, standing crammed inside his bedroom doorway sporting forced smiles, Harry thought vaguely that this was the stuff nightmares were made of.
 For a while, no one spoke.
 They all just stared at Harry as the clock in the hallway announced the passing seconds.
 Finally, his Aunt Petunia cleared her throat pointedly.

 "Popkins," she urged Dudley in a sing-song voice.
 Dudley groaned and stepped toward Harry as though at gunpoint, thrusting out the fancy gift he was holding.

 "Hapbirthdy," he grunted and immediately started studying the walls.
-Harry looked at the package being offered him and was actually very impressed.
-It was covered in a pearly white, obviously expensive, wrapping with a ridiculously large, gauzy bow on top.
-He guessed whatever was inside must really be something.
-At least to the Dursleys' minds.
+Harry looked at the package being offered him and was actually impressed.
+It was covered in a pearly white, obviously expensive wrapping with a ridiculously large, gauzy bow on top.
+He guessed whatever was inside must really be something, at least to the Dursleys' minds.